besfeng23/BarangayOS-core/BUILD_STATUS_v1.md

 ### 2. Data Architecture (Schema Snapshot)

-The following schemas represent the core data structures being saved to Firestore.
+The following schemas represent the core data structures being saved to the local offline database and synced to Firestore.

 #### Residents Collection (`/residents`)